 Technically an onsen is a Japanese hot spring town/resort.
 This term is often confused with the traditional bathing facilities that are offered at ryokan (a traditional Japanese inn).
 Onsenhou (“hot spring law”) says to be an official onsen, the water must come from a natural spring that contains over a defined amount of natural chemical components minerals.
 And it must be at least 25°C when the water comes out of the ground.

-Thankfully, Japan has over 27,000 hot spring sources so it isn’t too difficult to find a proper onsen.
+Thankfully, the country has over 27,000 hot spring sources so it isn’t too difficult to find a traditional onsen in Japan.

 If the onsen doesn’t have naturally heated water then it is called a sento.
 A sento is used more for washing and doesn’t have the healing properties that onsens are known for.
 That being said it is a fascinating experience, and it certainly feels like one of the more local experiences as international travellers rarely get involved.

 There are strict etiquettes that need to be adhered to whilst using both an onsen and a sento.
 Let’s start with what most people will find the most awkward - you must be naked!
 The Japanese will find it more awkward if you have a swimsuit on than off.
 You will be turned away and even laughed at if you try donning your swimwear.

 Please be assured it really isn’t as bad as you imagine and most bathing houses will split into gender-specific baths.
 However, if you prefer a little privacy, you might want to consider booking into a ryokan that offers private onsen rooms.
 Or you could visit an onsen with a high sulphur content, which creates a blueish milky effect and means that you can barely see anything under the water.

 Can I enter a Japanese onsen with tattoos?